code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/WebServer_WebClient_WebService/WebClient_Connecting_WebServer/REST/README.md

   - GET: Get list of all records in web service
   - PUT: Update a record in web service
   - DELETE: delete 1 record in web service
+  - PATCH: If we want to update only 1 field of object.
 ```

 <a name=vs></a>